SoftUni-Internal/interactive-content/EN/06-Nested-Loops/07-Homework.md

 # Description
 Create a program, which generates all **4 digit numbers** with digits less than a given number:

-- You will receive a number **n** as input:
+- You will receive a number **n** as an input:

 - Print the combinations which meet the following requirements:
   - When you split the number into two pairs and add the first digit to the second one of each pair - the result equals **n**
-  - When you add the first two, the result is divisible by n without remainder
+  - When you add the first two, the result should be divisible by **n** without a remainder

 # Example
 | **Input** | **Output** |